Ways to Relieve Stress

-Managing stress is often overlooked.
-Our bodies are not built for the modern world.
+I would go as far as saying that stress is one of the most silent health disorders of our modern times.
+Managing stress is often overlooked and seen as trivial.
 There is growing pressure on everyone, to go faster, be more productive, achieve more, do more and so on.
 Before we look at ways to relieve stress, we need to understand why we get stressed and what happens to our body.

 What is Stress

 Stress is a natural response when we are faced with a threat, a challenge, pressure or change.
 We react physiologically and psychologically.
 This change could come from work, home life, relationships, family, death and so on.
 Every area of life has the potential to cause us stress.
 Stress is a natural reaction that can be healthy or unhealthy.

 The stress response helps us to deal with a short term threat.
 Once the threat has passed we can return to the natural relaxation state.
 Under these conditions, stress helps us cope with a variety of situations.
 When short-lived, there are no long-lasting health effects.

 If the threat does not pass, or other threats, challenges and changes add more and more pressure to our lives, this is unhealthy.
 When you are in the stress response chronically and excessively, this will have a negative impact on your health.
 Stress becomes distress over time.
 Another type of unhealthy stress is experiencing the stress response when faced with a low level threat.
 The reaction can be disproportionate to the situation, yet this still creates the same emergency physiological response.

 Our automatic stress response (known as the sympathetic nervous system and the fight or flight response) is activated when we are faced with a threat.
 The brain sends signals to the body to prepare for facing the emergency, which sets in motion a range of physiological and hormonal changes.

 - Chest pain

 - Chronic muscular contraction